docker/buildx/docs/reference/buildx_rm.md

 Keep BuildKit state, so it can be reused by a new builder with the same name.
 Currently, only supported by the [`docker-container` driver](buildx_create.md#driver).

+### <a name="keep-daemon"></a> Keep the buildkitd daemon running (--keep-daemon)

+Keep the buildkitd daemon running after the buildx context is removed.
+This is useful when you manage buildkitd daemons and buildx contexts independently.
+Currently, only supported by the [`docker-container` and `kubernetes` drivers](buildx_create.md#driver).